 Calculators: A scientific graphics calculator is acceptable in this course.
 If you wish to use one and don't own one, the TI-83 calculator is recommended.
 Students who already own and know how to use another equivalent calculator are free to use it.
-However, a symbolic calculator (one with CAS) such as a TI-89 or TI-92 may not be used on quizzes or exams.
+However, a symbolic calculator (one with CAS) such as a TI-89 or TI-92 or TI-Nspire with CAS may not be used on quizzes or exams.
 On exams and quizzes complete solutions, and not merely answers, must be presented.
 For example a numerical computation of an integral by calculator is not acceptable.